 Jonathan received his undergraduate degree from the University of California at Santa Barbara with honors, his Juris Doctor from Golden Gate University School of Law, including certificates of specialization with distinction in international and business law.

-For over ten years, Jonathan has donated his time to various organizations and has received certificates of gratitude from places such as the San Francisco AIDS Legal referral Panel, Coalition of Concerned Legal Professionals, American Immigration Lawyers Association, Pittsburg Unified School District, and East Bay Law School.
+For over 15 years, Jonathan has donated his time to various organizations and has received certificates of gratitude from places such as the San Francisco AIDS Legal referral Panel, Coalition of Concerned Legal Professionals, American Immigration Lawyers Association, Pittsburg Unified School District, and East Bay Law School.

 He frequently participates in outreach activities, is often invited to speak at various events, and fields many immigration questions both on radio and television.